Having more fun than a human being should be allowed to have.

 The Iranian protesters are shouting death to the dictator.

-Now, where's Biden on this?
+Now, where's Biden?

 Biden's all over the place about Mubarak being a dictator.

-Hey Joe, is Mahmoud Ahmadinizad a dictator.
+Hey, Joe, is Mahmoud Ahmedinizad a dictator in Washington?

 Let's go back.

-Hang on, let me find the audio sound right.
+Let me find the audio sound.

 Let's go to number 25.